etern4lslumb3r/phishing-page-flooder/README.md

  **TO CUSTOMIZE POTENTIAL USERNAMES AND PASSWORDS:**

- Just append to the .txt documents present in the main file Make sure each instance of a name, adjective, or password is separated by line.
+Just append to the .txt documents present in the main file.
+Make sure each instance of a name, adjective, or password is separated by line.